runatlantis/atlantis/runatlantis.io/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage.md

 ![](/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage/pic6.webp)

-Of course, you can find a way to get this information from some of the other state backends, but it’s difficult.
-With HashiCorp’s remote state storage, you get it for free.
+Of course, you can find a way to get this information from some of the other state backends, but it's difficult.
+With HashiCorp's remote state storage, you get it for free.

 ## Reason #3 — Manual Locking